Motorway Services Online

 Catterick site layout.

-The planned road and site layout.
+The planned road and site layout (2020).

 The proposed service area would be unusual and unique for several reasons.
 Firstly, according to Roadchef, it would have the usual offer of Costa, Leon, McDonald's, WHSmith and Days Inn, but it would also have an on-site farm shop selling local produce.
 This would be the first service area to combine a farm shop, made famous by Tebay, with some famous brand names.

 Outside there would be a petrol station, the usual Costa drive thru and a McDonald's drive thru.
 This gives the impression that Roadchef may want to open more stand-alone McDonald's drive thrus, space permitting.
-The drive thrus would have their own dedicated parking area.
+The drive thrus would have their own dedicated parking areas.

 The main building would have the hotel at the north end, a delivery yard in the middle, and the main facilities to the south.
 Most of the building would be covered with a green roof - a style made famous by Gloucester.
 At the far southern end would be a terrace overlooking a lake, with a path looping around the building.
 The western end would be saved for a possible extension, doubling up as a dog walking area.
 A dedicated pathway would be provided for people arriving by bike.